-As the metropolis is landlocked in India’s southern region, expats may feel their well-deserved escape will necessitate a flight; however, travel to the airport and delays will often inevitably be as long as a comfortable drive to Chikmagalur or Wayanad, two prime places to unwind.
-Alternatively, if one finds themselves antsy for the seashore, Pondicherry offers a nice diversion for analytical expat minds (and tax-free alcohol).
+As the metropolis is landlocked in India’s southern region, expats may feel their well-deserved escape will necessitate a flight, but then, again travel to the airport and delays will often be just as long as a comfortable drive to Chikmagalur or Wayanad, two prime places to unwind.
+Alternatively, for those expats keen for a bit of sun, sand and sea, Pondicherry offers a great seaside diversion for overworked city dwellers (and reduced taxes on alcohol).

-Regardless of where one ends up though, it's important that when planning a weekend drive away from Bengaluru, expats make sure to hire a driver who knows the roads or commission the regular driver they are familiar with.
-Furthermore, be sure to hire a comfortable car, pack plenty of bottled water and negotiate the cost of the driver’s needs (accommodation and meals) beforehand.
+Regardless of where one ends up though, it's important that when planning a weekend drive away from Bengaluru, expats make sure to hire a driver who knows the roads or commission a regular driver they are familiar with.

 Recommended weekend breaks from Bengaluru

-The closest city for a weekend trip out of Bengaluru is Mysore, which is about 100 miles (150km) away and holds a reputation for being the second-cleanest city in India.
+The closest city for a weekend trip out of Bengaluru is Mysore, which is about 100 miles (160km) away and holds a reputation for being one of the cleanest cities in India.

-Expats will definitely want to consider a weekend break in September and October during the Dasara festival when the magnificent palace is completely enshrouded in over 96,000 fairy lights.
+Expats will definitely want to consider a weekend break in September and October during the Dasara festival when the magnificent palace is completely enshrouded in almost 100,000 fairy lights.
 Also, the local flower market is beautiful and smells divine, and it is possible to visit factories producing Mysore silks.

-Embark on jungle hikes to see incredible waterfalls, or take a visit to some of the local temples.
-If truly wishing to unwind and give the mind a break, stay at one of the nearby spas, and take in the serenity and luxury that can only be found in India.
+Embark on jungle hikes to see incredible waterfalls or take a visit to some of the local temples.
+Visitors can also check in at one of the nearby spas for a spot of true serenity and pampering.

-Wayanad, just 170 miles (280km) to the southwest of Bengaluru, will really take expats out of the hustle and bustle of Bengaluru.
+Wayanad, just 180 miles (290km) to the southwest of Bengaluru, will really take expats out of the hustle and bustle of Bengaluru.
 Rural life, centred on agriculture and framed by mountains and rivers, provides a real retreat.

-The Wayanad Wildlife Sanctuary is home to tigers, bears, snakes, lizards and, of course, monkeys.
-Expats can spend time spotting elephants in the distance or can ride one while exploring the jungle.
+The Wayanad Wildlife Sanctuary is home to tigers, panthers, snakes, lizards, monkeys and even elephants.
 Get close-up views of these animals by hiring a guide.
 Expats will also see amazing birds and plants.
 However one chooses to explore the area, they are sure to catch a glimpse of the India that Rudyard Kipling saw before writing The Jungle Book.

 Those yearning for a visit to the sea should give Pondicherry a go.
-The city was a former French enclave, and there are still many French passport holders living here today.
-Beaches, shopping and nightlife are the key entertainment, and Pondicherry is popular with expats as it summons the kind of nostalgia reminiscent of summer weekends by the sea.
+The city is a former French enclave, and there are still many French passport holders living there today.
+Pristine beaches, great shopping and a lively nightlife are all on the cards.